GabrielFlores8227/Docker-Certified-Associate/README.md

 }
 ```

-Restart the Docker service for the changes to take effect:
+Restart the Docker service for the changes to take effect.

 ```bash
 sudo systemctl restart docker